49 Best Philosophy Books of All Time

 Reading Time: 12 minutes

 The best philosophy books transform your understanding of the world.

 Philosophy teaches you how to live, how to improve, how to lead, and how to be a good person.
 It helps you navigate a sometimes difficult and painful world.

-To help you get started on your journey with philosophy, I’ve curated a list of 49 of the best philosophy books that you can read to deepen your mind and understanding of the world.
+To help you get started on your journey with philosophy, I’ve curated a list of 49 of the best philosophy books for beginners and well-read philosophers that you can read to deepen your mind and understanding of the world.

 “Justice is the first virtue of social institutions, as truth is of systems of thought.”

 Why it’s Great: “The classic book A Theory of Justice by John Rawls is about the political philosophy and ethical belief system, in which a moral theory is created by the author to explore the ideas of ‘distributive justice’ Distributive justice according to Rawls is a an idea in which society should fairly distribute goods in a society.
 Rawls says throughout the book that Justice is Fairness and he posits a rules based system in which participants agree on how goods should be distributed based on not knowing their position in life before they are born.
 As such, a rules based system can be agreed to by participants behind such a ‘veil of ignorance’ in which rules that benefit members of society are agreed to beforehand without any knowledge of our actual status, class or place in society.”

 “We had to learn ourselves and, furthermore, we had to teach the despairing men, that it did not really matter what we expected from life, but rather what life expected from us.”